Updated on November 27, 2024

 If you notice that your child is not nursing effectively due to a lip tie, here are some tips to help you feed your child effectively:

-• Express regularly If you want to continue nursing, pump milk every time your baby takes formula milk to maintain your milk supply.
+• Express regularly — If you want to continue nursing, pump milk every time your baby takes formula milk to maintain your milk supply.

 • Consider professional advice — A lactation consultant can help with additional methods to make breastfeeding more pleasant and efficient for you and your baby.
-They will also know when to recommend other options, such as a frenectomy.5

-What Treatments are Available for Lip Ties?
+What Treatments Are Available for Lip Ties?

 Class I and II lip ties don’t typically require treatment.
 Treatment is usually recommended for Class III and IV lip ties.

 With a less severe lip tie, you can work with a lactation specialist on any breastfeeding issues.
+For more restrictive lip ties, doctors typically recommend a lip tie release, also called a frenectomy.

-A frenectomy involves cutting off a piece of tissue from the labial frenulum to help loosen it.7 This may be accomplished through painless laser surgery or a scalpel or scissors after the baby is given a local anesthetic.
+A frenectomy involves cutting off a piece of tissue from the labial frenulum to help loosen it.
+This may be accomplished through painless laser surgery or a scalpel or scissors after the baby is given a local anesthetic.

 Lip Tie Reversal Procedure (Frenectomy)